 6. Don’t Distract Your Visitors

-Have you ever walked down the cereal aisle in a supermarket, gotten overwhelmed, then left empty-handed?
+Have you ever walked down the cereal aisle in a supermarket, gotten overwhelmed, and then left empty-handed?
 I mean, they ALL look so good!
 Then you’ve experienced the Paradox of Choice.

 It can happen on your website, too, so it’s important to guide visitors to make the decision you want.
 How?
 By minimizing distracting elements that compete with your main conversion form.